A year on, Surfside remembers 98 victims of condo collapse

-The disaster at Champlain Towers South also turned into the largest emergency response that didn’t involve a hurricane in Florida history.
+“Exactly 365 days ago, my house imploded, my home collapsed with everything and everyone inside but … I am alive, and I have the chance to rediscover something that motivates me to smile again, to fight, to be a whole person,” said Raquel Oliveira, whose husband and 5-year-old son died in the collapse.

-Its victims were being honored Friday at events on the ground where, for two weeks last June and July, rescue crews descended from elsewhere in Florida and from as far away as Mexico and Israel to help local teams dig through the pile and search for victims.
+“Let’s not give up on justice, love, gratitude, forgiveness.
+Let’s not give up life.
+We have not come this far just to come this far,” she added.

-Friday’s agenda includes a private overnight gathering for families to light a torch.
-First Lady Jill Biden is expected to speak at a public event organized by the town of Surfside.
+The disaster was the largest non-hurricane emergency response in Florida history.
+It drew rescue crews from across the U.S. and as far away as Israel to help local teams dig through the pile and search for victims.
+They were honored Friday for their difficult work.

-Those missing in the collapse included the 7-year-old daughter of a firefighter who helped in the search, later found dead with her mother, aunt and grandparents; a woman whose cries for help were heard in the early hours but suddenly stopped; and two sisters, 4 and 11, pulled from the rubble, who were so tiny they were buried in the same casket.
-A 12-year-old girl sat down to pray across the rubble for her physician father, who was ultimately found dead.
+Those missing in the collapse included the 7-year-old daughter of a firefighter who helped in the search, later found dead with her mother, aunt, and grandparents; a woman whose cries for help were heard in the early hours but suddenly stopped; and two sisters, 4 and 11, pulled from the rubble, who were so tiny they were buried in the same casket.

 The victims included local residents as well as visitors who were Orthodox Jews, Latin Americans, Israelis, Europeans and snowbirds from the Northeast.